Mustard2/Simplicage-Documentation/docs/source/manage-cages.rst

 This part lists all the cages available on the scene.

 With the buttons you can show/hide in viewport (by default cages are always hidden in Render), and enable/disable physics simulation, each cage/collision box independently.
+Moreover, the *X* button deletes the cage from the scene and its mesh data.

 Presets
 *********